sms1sis/Compare_two_folders/README.md

 *   **Optimized Comparison Modes**:
     *   **Batch Mode (Default)**: Leverages parallel processing for significantly faster comparisons, ideal for large datasets.
 A comprehensive report is generated upon completion.
 Includes a dynamic progress bar for tracking.
     *   **Realtime Mode**: Processes files sequentially, providing immediate feedback as each file is compared.
 Suitable for smaller directories or when instant updates are preferred.
+*   **High-Speed Optimizations**: Includes smart short-circuiting and optimized I/O strategies for handling massive directory trees (e.g., kernel sources) with minimal overhead.
+*   **Quick Comparison**:
+    *   **Size Only**: Use the `--size-only` flag to skip cryptographic hashing and compare files solely based on their size.
+This is extremely fast and useful for initial checks.
 *   **Advanced File Filtering**:
     *   **Ignore Patterns**: Automatically respects `.gitignore` rules and supports custom ignore patterns (`--ignore`) to exclude specific files or directories.
     *   **Hidden Files**: By default, hidden files (those starting with a `.`) are ignored.
 Use the `--hidden` flag to include them.